Bees hold on, move to 4-0

 The Fighting Bees held off St. Francis (Ill.)
-61-56 in a nonconference men's basketball game at Lee Lohman Arena, a game which saw the Saints rally from a pair of 17-point first-half deficits.
+61-56 in a non-conference men's basketball game at Lee Lohman Arena, a game in which the Saints rallied from a pair of 17-point first-half deficits.

 The teams traded missed jumpers before Kerr grabbed his ninth rebound of the game off of an Eric Ting miss and was fouled by Lewis Holey with :02 to play in a game St. Ambrose led from start to finish.

-The Fighting Bees (4-0) held a 37-25 lead at the half and maintained a double-digit margin until Buggemi pulled the Saints within 41-33 with 15:05 remaining in the game.
+The Fighting Bees (4-0) held a 37-25 halftime lead and maintained a double-digit margin until Buggemi pulled the Saints within 41-33 with 15:05 remaining in the game.

 Warren Allen contributed 10 points for St. Ambrose while Ting led St. Francis (4-2) with a 21-point performance.